Español

 Hurt Man After a Car Accident

 When you’re out pounding the Houston pavement, you’re probably not thinking too much about your safety as a pedestrian.
 You’ve got places to go and people to meet, after all.
 How dangerous can walking really be?
-You’ve been crossing the street safely since you were a child, but pedestrian accidents happen and they are often the most dangerous accidents of all.
+You’ve been crossing the street safely since you were a child, but pedestrian accidents happen, and they are often the most dangerous accidents of all.
 When you head out on foot, you have absolutely nothing to protect you from the traffic around you.
 Next time you hoof it, put your own safety first and always follow pedestrian-safety rules of the road.

 Accident Statistics for Pedestrians